cyrilkups/cyrilkups/README.md

 - 👋 Hi, I’m @cyrilkups
-- 👀 I’m interested in engineering technology and programming
+- 👀 I’m interested in geology and computer science, particularly computational geology
-- 🌱 I’m currently learning electrical and electronics engineering,programming and web development
-- 💞️ I’m looking to collaborate on projects development related to I.T
+- 💞️ I’m looking to collaborate on project development around my field of interest
-- 📫 How to reach me by email: cyrilkups95@gmail.com or phone: 0271164478

 <!---
 cyrilkups/cyrilkups is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.